slatedocs/slate/source/includes/_endpoint-variable.md

  * **name**
  * **type**
  * If "type" is "categorical", "multiple_response", or "categorical_array": **categories**: an array of category definitions
- * If "type" is "multiple_response" or "categorical_array": **subvariables**: an array of either URLs of variables to be "bound" together to form the array variable, or partial variable definitions, which will be created as categorical variables and then bound to form the array.
-If including partial variable definitions, the array definition must include "categories", which are shared among the subvariables
+ * If "type" is "multiple_response" or "categorical_array": **subvariables**: an array of URLs of variables to be "bound" together to form the array variable
+ * If "type" is "multiple_response" or "categorical_array": **subreferences**: an array of partial variable definitions, which will be created as categorical subvariables of the array.
+If included, the array definition must include "categories", which are shared among the subvariables.
  * If type is "multiple_response", the definition may include **selected_categories**: an array of category names present in the subvariables.
 This will mark the specified category or categories as the "selected" response in the multiple response variable.
 If no "selected_categories" array is provided, the new variable will use any categories already flagged as "selected": true.
 If no such category exists, the response will return a 400 status.
  * If "type" is "datetime": **resolution**: a string, such as "Y", "M", "D", "h", "m", "s", "ms", that indicates the unit size of the datetime data.